 Seeds can be cleaned after drying for a few days.
 The chaff is easier to remove when it's dry, but the seeds will need further drying after they are cleaned.
 The following equipment is useful: different sizes of stainless-steel mixing bowls, a box fan, and a kitchen strainer with a metal screen.
 I use several different methods for cleaning seeds.
 Here are some examples:

-Poppies: Place the pods in a gallon-size, plastic bag.
+Poppy: Place the pods in a gallon-size, plastic bag.
 Close the top, and shake vigorously until the seeds fall out of the pods.
 Dump the contents into a strainer held over a mixing bowl.
 Shake the strainer until all the seeds fall through, then throw away the empty pods.
-With the box fan turned on low (outside the house, of course), slowly pour the seeds back and forth between two mixing bowls until the dust is blown away.
-Spread the clean seeds on a plate or a cookie sheet to finish drying.
-Zinnias: After drying for a few days, loosen the seeds from the chaff by rubbing the seedheads vigorously between gloved hands.
+With the fan turned on low (outside the house), slowly pour the seeds back and forth between two mixing bowls to blow away the dust.
+Spread clean seeds on a plate or cookie sheet to finish drying.
+Zinnia: After drying for a few days, loosen the seeds from the chaff by rubbing the seedheads vigorously between gloved hands.
 Use the mixing bowls and fan, as described above, to remove the chaff.
-Campanula and other tiny seeds: These dust-like seeds cannot be cleaned with a fan.
+Campanula: These dust-like seeds cannot be cleaned with a fan.
 After putting them through a strainer to remove the largest pieces of chaff, blow on them with your breath while shaking the mixing bowl.
 It takes a while to get the hang of it, but soon you’ll be able to get the seeds perfectly clean.
-Please wear goggles to protect your eyes from the irritating dust.
+Wear goggles to protect your eyes from irritating dust.
 This is not a good activity for people with contact lenses, asthma or sinusitis.
 By the time I’m finished cleaning the large amount of seed that I need for my business, I’m covered with dust and itching all over.
 Now it’s time for a shower and some Xlear nasal spray.